-Vidhi Centre for Legal Policy has come a long way since it's inception in 2013.
+Vidhi Centre for Legal Policy has come a long way since its inception in 2013.
 Today we are known for producing legal research of the highest standard and engaging with Union and State Governments through various stages of law making.
 Having grown in number and experience, in multiple areas of law and policy, we have understood that greater impact on governance can be achieved by direct engagements with State Governments.
-To that affect, Vidhi has opened its first chapter at Bengaluru, where our endeavour will be to engage with the Government of Karnataka to provide high quality independent research and drafting assistance.
+To that effect, Vidhi has opened its first chapter at Bengaluru, where our endeavour will be to engage with the Government of Karnataka to provide high quality independent research and drafting assistance.

 Alok Prasanna Kumar is a Senior Resident Fellow and heads the Bengaluru office of the Vidhi Centre for Legal Policy.
 He obtained his BA LL.B (Hons) degree from the NALSAR University of Law, Hyderabad in 2008 and then obtained his BCL from the University of Oxford.
 He practiced as an advocate in Delhi between 2009 and 2013 the chambers of Mr Mohan Parasaran who was then Additional Solicitor General and later, Solicitor General of India.
 As an advocate, he worked in areas of taxation law, constitutional law, administrative law, among other areas.
 He was part of the founding team of Vidhi in 2013 and led the Judicial Reforms Vertical at Vidhi.
 He is a columnist for the Economic and Political Weekly and writes regularly for academic journals and other media outlets on the judiciary, and constitutional law and theory.